 The most obvious I suppose, what made you want to study law?

-How have you found studying the BPTC part time?
+How did you find studying the LPC?

 Any top tips for those thinking of doing the same thing?